inkstitch/inkstitch/_docs/001-003-basic-usage.md

 ---
 Try the following steps in order to test the extension and to learn about basic functionality.

-**Tipp:** If you are new to Inkscape, have a look at their [Basic Tutorial](https://inkscape.org/en/doc/tutorials/basic/tutorial-basic.html) first.
+**Tip:** If you are new to Inkscape, have a look at their [Basic Tutorial](https://inkscape.org/en/doc/tutorials/basic/tutorial-basic.html) first.
 {: .notice--info }

 ## Step 1 - Draw an Object